Ram Krishna Sinha: Early life and education

 Sinha was born in Faizabad in the state of Uttar Pradesh.
-He attended Lucknow University where he attained LL.B followed by MSc degrees.
-Sinha worked as an advocate prior to joining Indian independence movement and politics.
-Sinha got married in 1949.
+He attended Lucknow University where he attained Bachelor of Laws followed by Master of Science degrees.
+He worked as an advocate prior to joining Indian independence movement and politics.
+He got married in 1949.

 Political career

 Pre-independence

-Sinha participated in the Indian independence movement.
+He participated in the Indian independence movement.
 He got involved with the Quit India Movement in 1930s and was imprisoned twice between 1938 and 1942.
-After his release and between 1942 and 1944, Sinha was detained in Faizabad and Lucknow jails.
+After his release and between 1942 and 1944, he was detained in Faizabad and Lucknow jails.
 After getting released from detention, he had to remain underground till 1945.
-In 1945, Sinha assumed the post of President, UP Student's Congress and entered active politics.
+In 1945, Sir Ram Krishna assumed the post of President, UP Student's Congress and entered active politics.

 Post independence

-Sinha entered active politics in early 1930s.
+He entered politics in early 1930s.
 He joined Congress party but soon moved to Socialist Party (India) followed by Congress Socialist Party.
-By 1951, Sinha was back with Congress party.
+By 1951, he was back with Congress party.
 He held several key party and parliamentary positions in the coming years.
-Sinha was Member of Parliament, twice from the same constituency.
+He was Member of Parliament, twice from the same constituency.

-Sinha convened several conferences; viz "Northern India Freedom Fighters Conference", "National Conference on Freedom Fighters", "Socialism", "Democracy", "Non-alignment and National Integration" etc.
+He convened several conferences; viz "Northern India Freedom Fighters Conference", "National Conference on Freedom Fighters", "Socialism", "Democracy", "Non-alignment and National Integration" etc.